List of people executed in Nebraska

-The following is a list of people executed by the U.S. state of Nebraska since its statehood.
+The following is a list of people executed by the U.S. state of Nebraska since capital punishment was resumed in the United States in 1976.

-Post-Gregg
+List of people executed in Nebraska since 1976

 Four people convicted of murder have been executed by Nebraska since 1976.
 Three were executed by electrocution.
 On April 21, 2011, the Nebraska Supreme Court set the first execution date via lethal injection for June 14, 2011.
 On May 26, 2011, the Nebraska Supreme Court stayed the execution due to objections that the sodium thiopental that Nebraska purchased from a Mumbai company failed to comply with U.S. pharmaceutical standards.
 The state's first lethal injection was carried out on August 14, 2018.